The perfect tasty game day appetizer! These Crispy Philly Cheesesteak Wonton Cups are like a cheesesteak eggroll but made bite-sized in cup form!

 Growing up just outside of Philly, I had to share an appetizer that mimics our beloved Philly cheesesteaks!
 These are an easy but tasty appetizer that has all the right flavors you want out of a cheesesteak made bite-sized!

-The crunchy wonton wrapper mixed with the gooey savory steak makes for the perfect bite!
+A crunchy wonton cup filled with juicy savory steak and caramelized onions makes for the perfect bite of a Philly cheesesteak!

 - Egg Roll Wrappers - You can find these in the store in the refrigerated section.
-They come in small squares.
+They come in small squares and are super easy to work with!

 - Cheese- The cheese you use is your choice however I believe American, provolone and cheese whiz will be best for these cheesesteak cups.

 - Onions- I just used a yellow onion here.
-Fried onions add so much flavor to cheesesteaks but feel free to leave out OR add green peppers into the mix too!
+They caramelize the best and add incredible flavor to cheesesteaks but feel free to leave out OR add green peppers into the mix too!

 Step 1: Sauté your onions in a skillet until caramelized.
 Chop up your meat so it resembles shaved beef and mix it with your onions.